Omega0x013/bitfield/README.md

 ## Current Languages

 These languages are the languages I current aim to support.
-If you have an implementation you can make a branch & pull request and I'll test it
+If you have an implementation you can make a branch & pull request and I'll test then pull it.

 - [x] C#
-- [ ] Java
-- [ ] Go
+- [x] Go